-In the process of gathering information about a qualifying business, the Economic Development Corporation and City may receive information about the business that is confidential and, if released, could cause harm to such business or give unfair advantage to competitors.
-The Economic Development Corporation and City shall endeavor to maintain the confidentiality of business records that come into its possession.
+In the process of gathering information about a qualifying business, the Economic Development Corporation GIAEDC and City may receive information about the business that is confidential and, if released, could cause harm to such business or give unfair advantage to competitors.
+The Economic Development Corporation GIAEDC and City shall endeavor to maintain the confidentiality of business records that come into its possession.

-To protect businesses applying for assistance and to encourage them to make full and frank disclosure of business information relevant to their application, the Economic Development Corporation and City will take the following steps to ensure confidentiality of the information it receives:
+To protect businesses applying for assistance and to encourage them to make full and frank disclosure of business information relevant to their application, the Economic Development Corporation GIAEDC and City will take has or will take the following steps to ensure confidentiality of the information it receives:

-- 1) The adoption of a City ordinance that makes such information confidential and punishes disclosure. - 2) A restriction of the number of people with access to the files which files will be maintained in the Economic Development Corporation Office, who shall be primarily responsible for their safekeeping and any distribution of information contained therein, and

-3) Require personnel involved in the Program Review, including Economic Development President, secretarial staff assisting the President, Citizens' Advisory Committee, and City staff, to sign statements of confidentiality regarding all personal and private submittals by qualified businesses.
+- The adoption of a City ordinance that Code §38-10 -code xx has been enacted to makes such information confidential and punishes disclosure in violation of State or City law by any City elected or appointed officials, City employees, GIAEDC employees, and members or the Citizen Advisory Review Committee. - A restriction of the number of people with access to the files which files will be maintained in the Economic Development Corporation Office, who shall be The GIAEDC office will maintain the files and will be primarily responsible for their safekeeping and any distribution of information contained therein, and - Require personnel involved in the Program Review, including Economic Development GIAEDC President, secretarial staff assisting the President, Citizens' Advisory Review Committee, and City staff, to sign statements of confidentiality regarding all personal and private submittals by qualified businesses.